 Your entitlement to benefits abroad also depends on which country you are going to.
 If you are going to an EEA country or one with a social security arrangement with the UK, you might get extra UK-based benefits.
 Or, you might be able to get a benefit which that country provides.

-For most benefits provided by other countries under these arrangements, you will have to have paid National Insurance (NI) contributions in the UK.
+For most benefits provided by other countries under these arrangements, you will have to have paid National Insurance contributions in the UK.
 Form U1 is a record of UK National Insurance contributions which may help a claim for unemployment benefit in another EU country.
-You can download an application form for this and other related forms using the link below.
+You can get an application form for this and other related forms by contacting your local Social Security/Jobs and Benefits Office.

 Winter Fuel Payments